 When you do serve it, let your child decide how much to eat and avoid tying it to behaviors ("You must finish your vegetables to get candy" or "No candy if you don't clean up your toys").
 Rather, serve it with or after meals without making a fuss about it.
 You can do it once, five times, with every meal, or never again - this is up to you.
 If you remain neutral about it, oftentimes children lose interest.

-In short, your child's sensory system dramatically impacts how he perceives the world, how he learns, and even how he eats.
+In short, your child's sensory system dramatically impacts how they perceive the world, how they learn, and even how they eat.
 When it's functioning as expected, you may not even think about sensory processing.
 However, when sensory integration goes awry, it can affect many facets of your child's life.

 We want to share with you some background regarding sensory integration so you can understand why your child may react to certain sensory inputs, how to best support your child's sensory system, and how to know if your child needs help with sensory processing.